 The artist observes sensations created by materials and colours, just as how our sense of taste, touch and perceptions of our surrounding has changed over centuries.
 Can you remember any objects or "sensations" that you recall from your past?
-Why is this sensation special to you?
+Why is this sensation special to you and why so?
 Installation art like sft crsh ctrl are examples of new forms of art.
-What are three questions that you would ask the artist about her practice if you are given a chance to interview her?
+What questions would you ask the artist about her practice if you are given a chance to interview her?
+[You can adapt your questions from CREATIVE QUESTIONS]